VirajLY/digital-portfolio-sem8/readme.md

 # Digital Portfolio

-This project is made for my 8th sem college project.
+This project is made for my 8th sem digital portfolio project.